-The Move or Copy dialog box displays.
-Select the workbook to which you want to move or copy the selected worksheet from the To book drop-down list.
-You can select the current workbook (the default), another existing workbook, or a create a new book to contain the moved or copied worksheet.
+You can select the current workbook (the default) or another existing workbook.
+You can also create a new book to contain the moved or copied worksheet.

 If you’re copying the selected worksheet to the current or another existing worksheet, the new worksheet is labeled with a sequential number at the end of the worksheet name to distinguish it from the original.

 To copy or move the selected worksheet to a new workbook, select “(New Book)” from the “To Book” drop-down list on the “Move or Copy” dialog box.

 Again, select the “Create a Copy” checkbox to copy the worksheet instead of moving it.
 Then, click “OK.”